Muszchrom/unhealthy-cherry/readme.md

 ## Databse
 * user database is created in InitDatabase/init-user-database.sql
 * admin is created in InitDatabase/init-user-database.sql
 * if you want to edit init-user-database.sql, you would need to delete this database container and rebuild the app.
-Doing so requires backend app restart, since Photos db is created in THAT JAVA APP FFS!!!!
+Doing so requires backend app restart, since Photos db is created in that java app.